coveooss/platform-sdk/README.md

 client.DocumentManager.AddOrUpdateDocument(sourceId, verySecureDocument, null);
 ```

-Then, you can push your identities as we did before.
+Then, you can push your identities as you did before.
 ```csharp
 PermissionIdentity allowedMember = new PermissionIdentity(@"acme\john", PermissionIdentityType.User);
 PermissionIdentity deniedMember = new PermissionIdentity(@"acme\cannotaccess", PermissionIdentityType.User);